vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 1. It is not feasible to ban as anyone can very easily hold massive amounts of wealth in crypto \[pseudo-anonymously\] all secured with a long passphrase
 2. A lot of startups, researchers, founders would leave India if they are restricted
 3. We will lose our stance in world politics.
 As other countries will be launching their own such currencies.
-[China](https://www.wsj.com/articles/china-creates-its-own-digital-currency-a-first-for-major-economy-11617634118 "Wall Street Journal's article on China's digital Yuan") is already in advanced stages and the UK just announced they are [considering launching](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/978531/Final_CBDC_Taskforce_ToR.pdf "UK Announcement CBDC PDF") their own [Central Bank Digital Currency](https://en.wikipedia.org/wiki/Central_bank_digital_currency "Wikipedia page on Central Bank Digital Currency") (CBDC).
+[China](https://www.wsj.com/articles/china-creates-its-own-digital-currency-a-first-for-major-economy-11617634118 "Wall Street Journal's article on China's digital Yuan") is already in advanced stages and the UK just announced that they are [considering launching](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/978531/Final_CBDC_Taskforce_ToR.pdf "UK Announcement CBDC PDF") their own [Central Bank Digital Currency](https://en.wikipedia.org/wiki/Central_bank_digital_currency "Wikipedia page on Central Bank Digital Currency") (CBDC).

 # Digital Rupee